channelengine/merchant-api-client-java/docs/ProductApi.md

 # **productCreate**
 > SingleOfProductCreationResult productCreate(products)

-Merchant: Create Product
+Merchant: Upsert Products

 For merchants.
-Create a product.
+Upsert (update or create) products.
 The parent serves as the &#39;base&#39; product of the children.
 For example, the children could be different sizes or colors of the parent product.
 For channels where every size and color are different products this does not make any difference  (the children will just be sent separately, while ignoring the parent).
 But there are channels where the parent and the children need to be sent together, for example  when there is one product with a list of sizes.
 In this case all the product information is retrieved  from the parent product while the size list is generated from the children.
 Note that the parent itself is a &#39;blueprint&#39; of the child products and we do our best to make sure it  does not end up on the marketplaces itself.
 Only the children can be purchased.
 It&#39;s not possible to nest parent and children more than one level (A parent can have many children,  but any child cannot itself also have children).
 The supplied MerchantProductNo needs to be unique.

 ### Example
 ```java